 2. Tell someone about the harassment

 Contact your head of department, director of studies or another employee at the department whom you have confidence in.
-If you are not comfortable about talking to someone at the department, you can turn to the university’s Coordinator for Equal Treatment.
-If the insults are related to a disability, you are also welcome to turn to the Service for students with disabilities.
+If you are not comfortable about talking to someone at the department, you can contact the University Administration (firstname.lastname@example.org).
+If the insults are related to a disability, you are also welcome to turn to the Service for students with disabilities..

 3. Keep a journal of all the harassments and save copies of all correspondence

 If you write down the chain of the events, you can give a clear picture of your experience of the harassment.
 Otherwise, the events may get confused, making it difficult to remember exactly where and when they occurred.
 Your notes may also be source document for an investigation according to the law of equal treatment of students or for a police report.
 The same applies to all letters, emails, texts and other correspondence with the person who you experienced has harassed you.

 If the harassment takes the form of stalking or you feel as if your personal safety is under threat, you should contact the Security Unit at the university.
 They can perform a risk analysis, help you file a police report and provide you with some advice and protection in the event of threats or other vulnerable situations.
 The Security Unit can also be reached by phone at: 16 22 16 (on-call); in an emergency: 16 42 00 (security company).

 5. Support from the Stockholm Student Health Unit